 “We are putting up our house toward Ross’s bail.
 I would never consider jeopardizing the roof over our heads if I didn’t think Ross was completely trustworthy.”

-These letters came from different countries and all age groups: from friends, family and people who have known Ross throughout his life.
-“Individuals from all aspects and time periods of Mr. Ulbricht’s life affirm that his reliability and integrity have been constants throughout his life,” Ross’s lawyer wrote in the letter to the court.
+These letters came from different countries and all age groups.
+“Individuals from all aspects and time periods of Mr. Ulbricht’s life affirm that his reliability and integrity have been constants throughout his life,” Joshua Dratel, Ross’s attorney, wrote in the letter to the court.

-Yet we were stunned to hear the prosecutor, Serrin Turner, dismiss these people by declaring that every one of us don’t know Ross!
-We, who have known him well all his life, wondered how Mr. Turner could possibly presume this and state it in court as fact.
+Ross’s family was stunned to hear the prosecutor, Serrin Turner, dismiss these letters by declaring that none of the writers knew who Ross really was.
 As one family member later wrote: “I was shocked in disbelief, listening to the federal prosecutor’s extensive recitation of unproven allegations.”

-Ross’s attorney made the case that people charged with serious offenses have been granted bail for decades.
+During the bail hearing, Dratel made the case that even people charged with serious offenses have been granted bail for decades.
 He pointed out that if Ross didn’t flee in the past, he would not flee now, when it would devastate his family.
-“If he’s supposed to be this criminal mastermind that they’re alleging, he would have run after DHS agents interviewed him at his home in July.” he said.